alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 ## Backing service metrics

-If you use the [PostgreSQL](deploying_services/postgresql/#postgresql), [MySQL](deploying_services/mysql/#mysql) or [Redis](deploying_services/redis/#redis) backing service, you can view metrics on those backing services in the GOV.UK PaaS admin tool.
+If you use the [PostgreSQL](deploying_services/postgresql/#postgresql), [MySQL](deploying_services/mysql/#mysql) or [Redis](deploying_services/redis/#redis) backing services, you can view metrics for those backing services in the GOV.UK PaaS admin tool.

-When you create your backing service instance, you can access its metrics with no additional work.
+When you create your backing service instance, you can access the service instance’s metrics with no extra work.
 Your backing service plan does not affect which metrics you can view.
+You can view metrics for any date range within the last 60 days.

-You can view metrics up to 60 calendar days before today's date.
-You can select any date range within this time period.
+Backing services instances exist in a [space](orgs_spaces_users.html#spaces) within an [org](orgs_spaces_users.html#organisations).
+You must be able to view a space in the GOV.UK PaaS admin tool to view metrics for backing service instances in that space.

-Backing services are attached to a [space](orgs_spaces_users.html#spaces) within an [org](orgs_spaces_users.html#organisations).
-You must be able to view a space in the GOV.UK PaaS admin tool to view metrics for backing services in that space.
+### View backing service metrics

 1. Sign into the GOV.UK PaaS admin tool for [London](https://admin.london.cloud.service.gov.uk/) or [Ireland](https://admin.cloud.service.gov.uk/).
 1. Select the __Organisation__ and __Space__.